mpg-age-bioinformatics/shiny-histogram/CONTRIBUTING.md

 To help you with development we have deployed an RStudio server in the main container.

-After starting the container as descrived above you can start the RStudio server:
+After starting the container as descrived in the `README.md` you can start the RStudio server:
 ```bash
 docker exec -i -t shiny sudo rstudio-server start
 ```